Understanding your bill

 The VOA regularly reassess and update the rateable values of all business properties, to maintain fairness in the system and reflect changes in the property market.
 The last revaluation came into effect on 1 April 2017.

-The next revaluation will take place with effect from 1 April 2023.
+The next recently completed revaluation will come into effect from 1 April 2023.

 If you think your rateable value is wrong